SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Abstract

 Social interactions are fundamental to well-being, yet automatically detecting them in daily life—particularly using wearables—remains underexplored.
 Most existing systems are evaluated in controlled settings, focus primarily on in-person interactions, or rely on restrictive assumptions (e.g., requiring multiple speakers within fixed temporal windows), limiting generalizability to real-world use.
 We present an on-watch interaction detection system designed to capture diverse interactions in naturalistic settings.
 A core component is a foreground speech detector trained on a public dataset.
 Evaluated on over 100{,}000 labeled foreground speech and background sound instances, the detector achieves a balanced accuracy of 85.51\%, outperforming prior work by 5.11\%.

 We evaluated the system in a real-world deployment (N=38), with over 900 hours of total smartwatch wear time.
 The system detected 1{,}691 interactions, 77.28\% were confirmed via participant self-report, with durations ranging from under one minute to over one hour.
 Among correct detections, 81.45\% were in-person, 15.7\% virtual, and 1.85\% hybrid.
-Leveraging participant-labeled data, we further developed a multimodal model achieving a balanced accuracy of 90.36\% and a sensitivity of 91.17\% on 33{,}698 labeled 15-second windows.
+We further developed a 15-second window-level audio-only model that enables faster interaction prediction, achieving a balanced accuracy of 90.39\% and a sensitivity of 91.01\% on 33{,}698 labeled windows.
 These results demonstrate the feasibility of real-world interaction sensing and open the door to adaptive, context-aware systems responding to users’ dynamic social environments.

 \keywords{Social Interaction, On-Watch System, Foreground Speech, Interaction Cues, Audio, Multi-Modal Model}